AAHA! Virginia · State of Cultural Heritage in Virginia Symposium

 Surrender & Jubilation is this year's theme.
 It asks us to release what hasn't worked — the siloed approaches, the underfunded initiatives, the missed connections — and to step into what's possible when heritage is treated as the economic and cultural infrastructure it actually is.

 The day runs on the CHEWS framework: Culture, Health, Education, Wealth, and Stewardship.
-Every panel, conversation, and commitment maps back to these five pillars — and to the communities that depend on them.
+Every working session, conversation, and commitment maps back to these five pillars — and to the communities that depend on them.

 "Heritage is not a cultural footnote.
 It is a scarce resource — as real as land, labor, and capital — and it must be treated as one or it disappears."